project-zot/project-zot.github.io/docs/user-guides/zli.md

 # Using the command line interface (zli)

-> zli: The command line tool for zot servers
+> :point_right: zli: The command line tool for zot servers
 >
 ## What is zli?